About Doug Osborne

 As I say in the video, don’t try this at home.
 I conquered many “lesser” Fire Bike workouts before this March 28th recording: my 67th and possibly the hardest, although it wasn’t planned in advance.

 When I started riding my indoor bike trainer in front of a fire on January 5th, I didn’t expect to workout in 100 degrees, let alone 150.
-Initially out of curiosity, I started tracking the temperatures in February.
+I started tracking the temperatures in February, initially out of curiosity.
 Back then, 88 degrees felt hot enough for me.
 But I kept challenging myself while testing my physical limits.
 By the end of February, I had hit 115 degrees, although I still couldn’t imagine I could survive 150°F.

 March 2024 is NOT TODAY! month in the 2024 Bear Gulch Lake Association Calendar.
 Photo taken after another challenging workout when I did not quit with that shovel.